 Adopting secretive tactics to hide your drinking habits.

 People tend to be secretive about behavior and habits that they believe breach the rules of acceptability.
 This can be denial; you are exasperated with your loved ones for wanting you to change your drinking habits that you don’t think are problematic.
-Or it could be that you yourself realize you usually drink more than what is normal and don’t want people to get an inkling of how much you drink.
+Or it could be that you realize you usually drink more than what is normal and don’t want people to get an inkling of how much you drink.

 These are the common red flags in such cases: